sentclose/sentc-docs/docs/guide/e2ee/group.md

 async fn example(user: &StdUser)
 {
-	//To fetch more groups use pagination and pass in the last fetched item: let list = user.get_groups(Some(list.last().unwrap())).await.unwrap();
+	//To fetch more groups, use pagination and pass in the last fetched item: let list = user.get_groups(Some(list.last().unwrap())).await.unwrap();
 }
 ````